jcsherin/datablok/crates/parquet-embed-tantivy/README.md

 ### 2. Generated Parquet Data

-The Parquet file used for benchmarking contains 10 million programmatically generated rows, with an embedded Tantivy full-text index of the same size.
+The Parquet file used for benchmarking contains 10 million procedurally generated rows, with an embedded Tantivy full-text index of the same size.
 The `title` column values are randomly generated.
 However, given the same initial seed the generation process is fully deterministic and reproducible.